 —Working with local adoption centers like the fabulous Catnip Cat Cafe so potential adopters can meet our kitties.

 We field hundreds of emails monthly from concerned community members requesting assistance with cats in their neighborhood.
 There is administrative work, screening of prospective adopters, fundraising, photography and social media content to be created.

-Since our incorporation in 2016, FAN has TNR’d hundreds of community cats, providing vaccines, food, and shelters.
-We have fostered and socialized hundreds of kittens and stray adults and found homes for them, relocated feral cats to safe areas with dedicated caretakers, provided veterinary care for the injured and sick ones, continuously supplied cat food and shelters for the community cat caretakers in need, educated people about the benefits of TNR and helped them get involved in those efforts in their own communities.
+Since incorporating in 2016, FAN has TNR’d hundreds of community cats, providing vaccines, food and shelters.
+We’ve also fostered and socialized hundreds of kittens and stray adults and found homes for them, relocated feral cats to safe areas with dedicated caretakers, provided veterinary care for the injured and sick ones, continuously supplied cat food and shelters for the community cat caretakers in need, educated people about the benefits of TNR and helped them get involved in those efforts in their own communities.

-We also have an active “Career Cat” program placing semi-tame cats in barns and warehouses where they are fed, sheltered, and cared for while providing excellent rodent control.
+And we’ve provided excellent rodent control with our “Career Cat” program, placing semi-tame cats in barns and warehouses where they are fed, sheltered and cared for.